What is a Serger Sewing Machine?

 Who Should Buy A Serger Sewing Machine?

-Before deciding to buy this type of sewing machine, please note that a serger is not a replacement for your regular sewing machine (see my best sewing machines list over here).
-But if you sew projects such as curtains and drapes, you’ll most likely need a serger.
+Before deciding to buy this type of sewing machine, please note that a serger is not a replacement for your regular sewing machine (see my best sewing machines list on our homepage).
+But, if you sew projects such as curtains and drapes, you’ll most likely need a serger.
 Those who sew commercially also often need a serger.
 For the casual hobbyist or home sewer, a serger is not essential but adds a professional finish to your projects if you have one.

 Features of a Serger Sewing Machine

 Sergers are often separated by the number of threads they can sew simultaneously.
 Apart from this, sergers also come with some basic features.
 These include speed, feed differential, and a slew of user-friendly features.